Using a table visualization

 Freeze Total Rows property

-You can decide between showing total rows at the top or bottom (and total columns left or right) by selecting or unchecking the Show Totals At Bottom property in the Main properties tab.
+You can decide between showing total rows at the top or bottom, and total columns left or right.

 Show Totals At Bottom property